From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

 After accumulating a decade of data, the observed flux of neutrinos reaching us from the cosmos is shown in~\cref{fig:showerstracks-2}.
 It has been measured using two different methods to separate the high-energy cosmic neutrinos from the large backgrounds of cosmic-ray muons, 3,000 per second, and neutrinos, one every few minutes, produced by cosmic rays in the atmosphere.
-The first method identifies muon neutrinos of cosmic origin in samples of muon tracks produced by upgoing muon neutrinos reaching the South Pole from the Northern Hemisphere.
-The Earth is used as a passive shield for the large background of cosmic-ray muons.
-By separating the flux of high-energy cosmic neutrinos from the lower energy flux of neutrinos of atmospheric origin, a cosmic high-energy component is isolated with a spectral index $\rm dN/dE \sim E^{-\gamma}$ with $\gamma = 2.37\pm0.09$ above an energy of $\sim \SI{100}\TeV$~\cite{Aartsen:2017mau}; see~\cref{fig:showerstracks-2}.
-Also shown are the results of a second search that exclusively identifies showers initiated by electron and tau neutrinos that interact inside the detector and can be isolated from the atmospheric background to energies as low as $\SI{10}\TeV$~\cite{IceCube:2020fpi}.
-Reaching us over long baselines, the cosmic neutrinos flux has oscillated to a ratio $\nu_e:\nu_\tau:\nu_\mu$ of approximately 1:1:1.
+The first method identifies muon neutrinos of cosmic origin in samples of muon tracks produced by upgoing muon neutrinos reaching the South Pole from the Northern Hemisphere~\cite{IceCube:2015qii,Abbasi:2021qfz}; see also similar analyses with ANTARES~\cite{ANTARES:2024ihw} and Baikal-GVD~\cite{Baikal-GVD:2022fis} as well as a forecast for KM3NeT~\cite{KM3NeT:2024uhg}.
+In this case, Earth is used as a passive shield for the large background of cosmic-ray muons.
+By separating the flux of high-energy cosmic neutrinos from the lower energy flux of neutrinos of atmospheric origin, a cosmic high-energy component $\rm dN/dE \sim E^{-\gamma}$ with $\gamma = 2.37\pm0.09$ is isolated above an energy of $\sim \SI{100}\TeV$~\cite{Aartsen:2017mau}; see~\cref{fig:showerstracks-2}.
+Also shown are the results of a second search that exclusively identifies showers, often known as ``cascades,'' initiated by electron and tau neutrinos that interact inside the detector and can be isolated from the atmospheric background to energies as low as $\SI{10}\TeV$~\cite{IceCube:2020acn,IceCube:2020fpi}.
+Reaching us over long baselines, the cosmic neutrino flux has oscillated to a ratio $\nu_e:\nu_\tau:\nu_\mu$ of approximately 1:1:1.

+Another important method to search for astrophysical neutrinos is to select events whose interaction vertex is contained within the detector's fiducial volume, called ``starting events.''
+Starting events have the advantage of a reduced background from Southern Hemisphere downgoing muons~\cite{Schonert:2008is,Gaisser:2014bja,Arguelles:2018awr}; in particular, the cascade channel is especially sensitive due to the smaller atmospheric background~\cite{Beacom:2004jb}.
+This methodology led to the first observation of astrophysical neutrinos~\cite{IceCube:2013low,IceCube:2014stg} using high-energy starting events (``HESE'')~\cite{IceCube:2020wum} and has enabled the study of inelasticity of the muon neutrino interaction~\cite{IceCube:2018pgc}.